eskilblomfeldt/qmlbenchrunner/README.md

 		- requests

 Windows-specific Prerequsites:
-* An MSVC2015+ 32-bit Prebuilt Components installation of Qt 5.10.0 or later.
-(Earlier versions have not been tested)
 * ActivePerl - Download and install from http://www.activestate.com/Products/activeperl/index.mhtml
 * GPerf - Download and install from http://gnuwin32.sourceforge.net/downlinks/gperf.php
 * Flex & Bison for windows - Included with qmlbenchrunner, or downloadable from